gymreklab/cse185-spring19/project_guidelines.md

 * Appendix: describe who in the group did which pieces of the project.

 Other notes:
 * Lab reports should be turned in on Piazza.
-Please submit a PDF that is no more than 10 pages.
+Please submit a PDF that is no more than 10 pages and a minimum of 8 pages.
 * If you write your own scripts, please upload those along with your assignment.

 ### Report scoring: